-- Supplemental Pension Plan, choosing instead to participate in the Qualified RAA effective January 1, 2006.
-Messrs.
-Jones and King have an accrued benefit under the Qualified Pension Plan as of December 31, 2005, but have ceased to earn any benefit accrual service and any further benefit under the Qualified Pension Plan as of January 1, 2006. - (3) The years of credited service for all of the NEOs are based only on their service while eligible for participation in the Qualified Pension Plan or the prior pension plan of an acquired bank.
+- (3) The years of credited service for all of the NEOs are based only on their service while eligible for participation in the Qualified Pension Plan or the prior pension plan of an acquired bank.
 Generally, a participant must be paid for at least 1,000 hours of work during a plan year to be credited with a year of service for purposes of the Qualified Pension Plan. - (4) As described in footnote (2) above, effective January 1, 2006, the formula used to calculate benefits under the Qualified Pension Plan and the Supplemental Pension Plan was modified with respect to benefits earned after 2005, and participants were given the opportunity to elect whether to continue participation in the Qualified Pension Plan and the Supplemental Pension Plan.
 Of the NEOs, Messrs.
-Wilmers, Czarnecki, Pearson and Gold elected to continue to participate in the revised Qualified Pension Plan and, as such, they continue to be participants in the Supplemental Pension Plan.
+Wilmers, Pearson and Gold elected to continue to participate in the revised Qualified Pension Plan and, as such, they continue to be participants in the Supplemental Pension Plan.
 Messrs.
 Jones and King elected to discontinue his future participation in the Qualified Pension Plan and Supplemental Pension Plan, choosing instead to participate in the Qualified RAA effective January 1, 2006.
 M&T maintains a defined contribution Supplemental RAA that is designed to provide participants with contributions that cannot be provided under the Qualified RAA because of applicable federal income tax limits.
 As under the Supplemental Pension Plan, creditable compensation under the Supplemental RAA is also limited to \$350,000.
 Messrs.
-Jones and King participated in the Supplemental RAA in 2016 and were credited with a contribution for 2016 as reported below under the discussion of 2016 Nonqualified Deferred Compensation Plans.
+Jones and King participated in the Supplemental RAA in 2017 and were credited with a contribution for 2017 as reported below under the discussion of 2017 Nonqualified Deferred Compensation Plans. - (5) Ms. Meister was not eligible to receive a benefit in the Qualified RAA and Supplemental RAA in 2017.